x3a1n4/minr-docs/docs/tags.md

 ## Other

+### <!-- minrdocs:core --> – Core { #core data-toc-label="Core" }

+Core utilities are time-tested and reputable, with minimal downsides when it comes to using them.
+These utilities can only call functions from _other_ <!-- minrdocs:core --> utilities or themselves.
+They're also high-quality and worth checking out!

 ### <!-- minrdocs:github https://github.com/github/docs --> – Github { #github data-toc-label="Github" }

 This symbol denotes that a utility has a github.
 Click on the text to open the github repo.

 ### <!-- minrdocs:website https://example.com --> – Website { #website data-toc-label="Website" }

 This symbol denotes that a utility has a website.
-Click on the text to open the github repo.
+Click on the text to open it.